-Cash and Cash Equivalents under the current assets section of a balance sheet represents the amount of money the company has parked in the bank, stashed away in savings bonds, invested in certificates of deposit, and working in money market funds.
+Cash and cash equivalents under the current assets section of a balance sheet represent the amount of money the company has in the bank, whether in the form of cash, savings bonds, certificates of deposit, or money invested in money market funds.
 It tells you how much money is available to the business immediately.

-Of course, this begs the question as to how much cash a company should keep on its balance sheet.
-Generally speaking, the more cash on hand the better, though excessive amounts are likely to make investors unhappy as they would rather have the money paid out in the form of a dividend to be reinvested, spent, saved, or given to charity (nobody likes seeing someone else hoard wealth that rightfully belongs to them, especially if isn't doing anything to earn a good return).
+What is the proper amount of cash a company should keep on its balance sheet?
+Generally speaking, the more cash on hand the better, although excessive amounts are likely to make investors unhappy, as they would rather have the money paid out in the form of a dividend to be reinvested, spent, saved, or given to charity.

-Such securities and assets become important when a company has so much cash sitting around that it has no qualms about tying some of it up in slightly longer-term investment vehicles such as bonds which have maturities of less than one year.
-This allows the business to earn a higher interest rate than if it stuck the cash in a corporate savings account.
+Such securities and assets become important when a company has so much cash sitting around that it has no qualms about tying some of it up in slightly longer-term investment vehicles, such as bonds, that have maturities of less than one year.
+That allows the business to earn a higher interest rate than if it were to stick the cash in a corporate savings account.